elvisburrniku/Clientlly-Webpage/replit.md

-✓ Updated text colors to dark gray/black for optimal contrast on yellow background ✓ Applied consistent yellow background treatment as used on other pages (About, Trial, Subscribe) ✓ Maintained professional appearance while dramatically simplifying the visual design ✓ REMOVED yellow background from compare-features page per user request - restored clean professional design
+✓ Updated text colors to dark gray/black for optimal contrast on yellow background ✓ Applied consistent yellow background treatment as used on other pages (About, Trial, Subscribe) ✓ Maintained professional appearance while dramatically simplifying the visual design ✓ UPDATED: Applied yellow background only to hero section with "One Platform • Multiple Plans" content ✓ REMOVED all background grid animations (animate-gradient-shift) from entire page for cleaner design

 ✓ COMPLETED comprehensive trial button redirection to internal trial page (July 27, 2025) ✓ Updated all "Start Your Trial" buttons across entire website to redirect to internal /trial page